 Resources, together with the entities or actions that cause them to be produced, consumed and exchanged, make up the games’ internal economy.

-🔧 Below is an example of how Sources, Pools and Drains work.
-Notice the Nodes are linked together by Resource Connections (arrows) with a Label representing the rule by which the Resources will flow between Nodes.
+Below is an example of how Sources, Pools, and Drains work.
+Notice the Nodes are linked together by Resource Connections (arrows) with a Formula representing the rule by which the Resources will flow between Nodes.